 Any element in a chain of actuation shall conform to the maximum number of cycles applicable to any of the other elements in the chain.

-Example of such elements are motors, bearings, and gears.
+Examples of such elements are motors, bearings, and gears.

+For crewed space missions, safety critical mechanisms using “design for minimum risk” to control hazards, the following minimum factors shall be applied for both ground and in-orbit cycles when the result of calculation using the Table 4-4 is lower than:

+an overall factor of 2 for critical hazard potential, and

+an overall factor of 4 for catastrophic hazard potential.

 Accelerated lifetime testing

 If accelerated lifetime testing is employed to verify the lifetime performance of the mechanism, the model used for accelerated lifetime testing shall be representative of the worst-case environmental conditions with respect to degradation.